christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 A special serving of hate goes out to tools like [reclaim](https://reclaim.ai) which automate this terrible behavior.
 My previous boss used it, and it felt like a rabbit was running through my calendar, and everything more than 4 hours out was unpredictable.
 So if you have a terrible meeting culture, use this to make things worse.

-Here's where I fail a lot though - I get frequently carpet-bombed with meetings that are not optional, have lots of participants and force me to readjust my schedule on the fly.
+Here's where I fail a lot though - I get frequently carpet-bombed with meetings that are not optional, have lots of participants, and force me to readjust my schedule on the fly.
 Sometimes I can fight back and protect my 1-on-1s, sometimes not.
 If the latter's the case, I at least write the affected person a message explaining the why and ask for confirmation to meet at a different time on the same day.
 So far, people have been forgiving toward me.

 ### Find a good time slot